sarmadiali98/ReLico/README.md

 - generated LF smoke-test directories such as `verifier-benchmarks/LF/_smoke/`
 - generated translator output directories such as `compiledLF/` or `CompiledLF/`

-The RMC jar must be downloaded separately following the instructions in `verifier-benchmarks/README.md`.
+The RMC jar must be downloaded separately following the instructions above and in `verifier-benchmarks/README.md`.

 ## Common issues